Classic Ground Beef Tacos

 This post may contain affiliate links.
 Read my full disclosure policy.

 Remember those classic Tex-Mex beef tacos from your childhood?
 The ones with crispy shells, brimming with juicy, seasoned beef, and a variety of toppings that made dinnertime fun, long before Taco Tuesday became a thing?
 These are those very tacos, only better, and they’ll bring back all those flavorful memories.
-Building on the classic recipe, I “chef it up” by quickly mixing the ground beef with baking soda before cooking.
+Building on the classic taco recipe, I “chef it up” by quickly mixing the ground beef with baking soda before cooking.
 This little trick ensures the beef turns out extra tender.

 “I will never use a pre packaged taco seasoning mix again!
 My 8 year old who is a picky eater ate five tacos and would have eaten more but we told him he had to save some for his other siblings!”

-What You’ll Need To Make Beef Tacos
+What You’ll Need To Make The Best Beef Taco Recipe

 Step-by-Step Instructions